-As the first step in the planning phase of the strategic marketing process, a SWOT analysis is part of a situational analysis a firm conducts to: (1) identify industry trends; (2) analyze competitors; (3) assess itself; and (4) research consumers.
+As the first step in the planning phase of the strategic marketing process, a SWOT analysis is part of a situational analysis a firm conducts to: (1) identify industry trends; (2) analyze competitors; (3) assess itself; and (4) research consumers (see Chapter 2).
 SWOT is an acronym that describes an organization's appraisal of its internal Strengths and Weaknesses and its external Opportunities and Threats.

 a.
 A SWOT analysis for IBM's Smarter Planet initiative.
-Listed below is a brief, non-exhaustive SWOT analysis for IBM and its Smarter Planet initiative or strategy:
+Listed below is a brief, non-exhaustive SWOT analysis for IBM and it "Smarter Planet" initiative or strategy: